-Change in Nipple and Skin Sensation: You may experience a diminished (or loss) of sensitivity of the nipples and the skin of your breast.
-After several months, most patients have normal sensation.
-Partial or permanent loss of nipple and skin sensation may occur occasionally.
+Change in Skin Sensation: It is common to experience diminished (or loss) of skin sensation in areas that have had surgery.
+Diminished (or complete loss of skin sensation) may not totally resolve.
 Changes in sensation may affect sexual response or the ability to breast feed a baby.